-Introduction 5

-Section 1

-First things first 6

-What is self-employment?
-6

-What help is available with tax status (self-employed vs employed)?
-7

-What are your tax and National Insurance responsibilities if you are self-employed?
-7

-How and when should you notify HMRC that you are self-employed?
-8

-What happens after you have registered with HMRC?
-8

-How do you register under the Construction Industry Scheme?
-8

-Starting to trade 10

-What type of business are you setting up?
-10

-What business records do you need to keep?
-11

-Why do you need to prepare accounts?
-12

-What important things do you need to consider when preparing your accounts?
-12

-How to complete your self assessment tax return 19

-Filing deadlines 20

-Problems with your self assessment tax return 21

-What tax allowances, reliefs and other deductions are available?
-22

-When do you pay any income tax due?
-24

-Payments on account 25

-How to pay 25

-Tax losses 27

-What National Insurance contributions do you pay?
-28

-Special circumstances for calculating National Insurance contributions 29

-Partnerships 30
+Introduction 5 Section 1 First things first 6 What is self-employment?
+6 What help is available with tax status (self-employed vs employed)?
+7 What are your tax and National Insurance responsibilities if you are self-employed?
+7 How and when should you notify HMRC that you are self-employed?
+8 What happens after you have registered with HMRC?
+8 How do you register under the Construction Industry Scheme?
+8 Starting to trade 10 What type of business are you setting up?
+10 What business records do you need to keep?
+11 Why do you need to prepare accounts?
+11 What important things do you need to consider when preparing your accounts?
+12 Special rules for calculating profits for certain trades and businesses 18 How to complete your Self Assessment tax return 19 What tax allowances, reliefs and other deductions are available?
+22 When do you pay any income tax due?
+24 Tax losses 27 What National Insurance contributions do you pay?
+28 Special circumstances for calculating National Insurance contributions 29 Partnerships 30 Checklist for starting a business 32 Case study on how to prepare your accounts and Self Assessment tax return 33 Growing your business 43 Taking on staff 43 Registering as an employer with HMRC 44 Reporting Pay As You Earn (PAYE) - the options 45